-- 1- The Quran related facts totally unknown to the people of the Books.
-For example it narrated the story of Zakariya and the birth of the Virgin Mary and his guardianship of her.
-The Quran also devoted whole chapter to the Virgin Mary, which is unparalleled in the New Testament.
-Where could the Prophet Muhammad possibly have acquired these facts? - 2- It is related in Exodus that it was Pharaoh's daughter who adopted Moses as a baby, whereas the Quran states that Pharaoh's wife found him and adopted him.
-We also read Exodus that that was worshipped by the Jews, where as the Quran states that Samiri was the culprit and that Aaron was innocent,[1/50]
+- 1. The Qur'an related facts totally unknown to the people of the other divine books.
+For example, it narrated the story of Zakariyya and the birth of the Virgin Mary and his guardianship of her.
+The Qur'an also devoted a whole chapter to the Virgin Mary, which is unparalleled in the New Testament.
+Where could the Prophet Muhammad possibly have acquired these facts? - 2.
+It is related in Exodus that it was Pharaoh's daughter who adopted Moses as a baby, whereas the Qur'an states that Pharaoh's wife found him and adopted him.
+We also read in Exodus that "Aaron fashioned the gold and moulded the calf..." that was worshipped by the Jews, whereas the Qur'an states that Samiri was the culprit and that Aaron was innocent.
+[1/150]. - 3.
+If the Qur'an had been derived from the holy scriptures of the Jews and the Christians, why did Islam reject the principle of the Trinity, which is a fundamental belief in Christianity?
+Why did Islam also reject the belief in the crucifixion of Christ, redemption, the Original Sin, and the divinity of Christ?(1).